 Most states charge a real estate transfer tax when you buy a house.
 The transfer tax is a sales tax on real estate.
 The cost of the transfer tax varies from state to state and county to county.
-The recorder will usually affix postal like stamps to the documents upon payment of the tax.
-Some states like Pennsylvania have a state transfer tax, a local transfer tax and a school transfer tax.
+The recorder will usually affix postage stamps to the documents upon payment of the tax.
+Some states like Pennsylvania have a state transfer tax, a local transfer tax, and a school transfer tax.
 Ouch!

 The underwriter is the approval person for the lender.
 He or she will make sure all the paperwork is complete and will determine whether the bank or mortgage company will approve the loan application.

-Flood Insurance, like homeowner's insurance will be escrowed and paid when the flood insurance bill comes due.
+Flood Insurance, like homeowner's insurance, will be escrowed and paid when the flood insurance bill comes due (if applicable).
+Read more

 Q. How much are closing costs for a buyer?